dfinity/portal/docs/developer-docs/functionality/sns/predeployment.md

    is started by an NNS proposal that can be submitted by anyone and is decided on by the IC community.
 This means that effectively you hand over the control of your dapp to the SNS and ask the IC to decentralize the SNS in a decentralization sale.
-   When voting on a NNS proposal to start a decentralization sale, the NNS neurons can check the sale parameters and whether the dapp’s control has been handed over to the SNS.
+   When voting on an NNS proposal to start a decentralization sale, the NNS neurons can check the sale parameters and whether the dapp’s control has been handed over to the SNS.
    The NNS proposal thus also serves as a safeguard where the wisdom of the crowd can detect potentially malicious SNSs before they trick users into investing in them.